aidanrol/aidanrol/README.md

 ### Heres some info about me:

 - 🔭 I’m currently working on OSable
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Web Development

 ### Want to find out more?
-- 📫 Contact me via email: aidanrolfe@outlook.com